Singapore, New Zealand sign world's first legally binding supply chain resilience pact

 The agreement represents both countries' commitment to doing things differently – keeping markets open, continuing to trade essential goods and standing by each other when it matters most, Mr Wong added.

-New Zealand Prime Minister Christopher Luxon said at the press conference it was reassuring that both countries were taking practical steps to strengthen their resilience, by keeping essential links open while continuing to advance an agenda focused on growth and resilience.
+New Zealand Prime Minister Christopher Luxon said at the press conference it was reassuring that both countries were taking practical steps to strengthen their resilience, by keeping essential links open while continuing to advance an agenda focused on growth.

 About a third of New Zealand’s fuel is refined in Singapore, so what happens in Singapore has a direct bearing on New Zealand’s economic resilience and energy security, said Mr Luxon.